 During the lease term in Great Falls

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Great Falls, the renter must allow us to go into the rental property.
-Some justifiable reasons to go into rental are to:
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Great Falls, the tenant must allow us to go into the rental property.
+Some solid reasons to access rental are to:

 - Inspect the rental home,